 Cons:

-❌ Not free — subscription required for full access
+❌ Not free — requires a subscription for full access

 ❌ Fewer languages from Danish than Mondly